Gauge invariance and hyperforce correlation theory for equilibrium fluid mixtures: Shifting gauge transformation

 The derivation of \eqr{EQforceDensityBalanceMixture} rests on the following operator identity, which is obtained from expressing the Hamiltonian \eqref{EQHamiltonian2} in the new coordinates such that it carries an apparent functional dependence on the set of shifting fields,

 The right hand side of \eqr{EQdeltaHdeltaEpsMixture} consists of the kinetic, interparticle, and external force densities described in Sec.~\ref{SECensemble}.
-The thermal average of $\hat\Fv_\alpha(\rv)$ is generated via applying the functional derivative to the grand potential~$\Omega$, see its definition \eqref{EQgrandPotential}.
+The thermal average of $\hat\Fv_\alpha(\rv)$ is generated via applying the functional derivative to the grand potential~$\Omega$, see its definition \eqref{EQgrandPotential}, and the arguments below \eqr{EQforceDensityOperatorMixture}.
 These steps lead to \eqr{EQforceDensityBalanceMixture}, which can be written in more compact form as

 For details about specific steps we refer the Reader to the description of the one-component case in Ref.~\cite{hermann2023whatIsLiquid}.